th3james/BackboneDiorama/README.md

 BackboneDiorama aims to assist you in rapid building of client-side web applications.
 To do this, it borrows much of the philosophy of Ruby On Rails, particularly, convention over configuration.
-Backbone Diorama creates a default Backbone.js application structure, and provides a series of patterns useful for typical web development, which are realised through generators.
+BackboneDiorama creates a default Backbone.js application structure, and provides a series of patterns useful for typical web development, which are realised through generators.
 BackboneDiorama and its generators are